asteroid-lang/asteroid/docs/Reference Guide.rst

 Asteroid Modules
 ----------------

-There are a variety of usmodules that can be loaded into an Asteroid program using the ``load system <module name>``.
+There are a number of predefined modules that can be loaded into an Asteroid program using ``load system <module name>``.

 Bitwise
 ^^^^^^^